-- 3. People employed for part of the calendar year, vacation-leave is calculated in proportion.
-The employer rounds this calculated vacation-leave up to full hours. - 4.
-The claim to vacation-leave is built monthly and amounts to 1/12 of the annual vacation-leave. - 5.
+- 3. As of 1 January 2009, the age hours are frozen at the level of 31 December 2008.
+As a transitional measure9, employees who turn 45 between 1 January 2008 and 1 July 2010 will receive 24 age hours on a yearly basis.
+Employees of 45 years of age and over who enter employment from 1 January 2009 will receive age hours based on their age on the reference date 31 December 2008. - 4.
+People employed for part of the calendar year, vacation-leave is calculated in proportion.
+The employer rounds this calculated vacation-leave up to full hours. - 5.
+The claim to vacation-leave is built monthly and amounts to 1/12 of the annual vacation-leave. - 6.
 Employer can make further arrangements for the execution of the provisions in articles 5.1 through 5.7.